ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 ### The Developing Field of Research Software Engineering

-It's been fascinating to watch from the sidelines over the past two decades as research software enginnering and RSE as a profession has gone from basically nothing to [conferences](https://rse.ac.uk/conf2018/), [organizations](https://carpentries.org), and research.
+It's been fascinating to watch from the sidelines over the past two decades as research software engineering and RSE as a profession has gone from basically nothing to [conferences](https://rse.ac.uk/conf2018/), [organizations](https://carpentries.org), and research.
 I'm enormously heartened by the fact that training now exists to tackle the specific